-Nintendo’s biggest E3 announcement was definitely Metroid Prime 4.
+Nintendo’s biggest announcement at last year’s E3 was definitely Metroid Prime 4.
 Although we didn’t get a release date, gameplay trailer or even story information, Nintendo did confirm the game was in development exclusively for Nintendo Switch.

 What is Metroid Prime 4?

-Intended as a sequel to 2007’s Metroid Prime 3: Corruption, Prime 4 is currently in development for Nintendo’s new hybrid console.
+Intended as a sequel to 2007’s Metroid Prime 3: Corruption, Prime 4 is currently in development for the Switch.
 It remains unknown whether it will maintain the same gameplay formula, narrative and visual stylings of past entries to the series.

 Metroid Prime 4 release date – When is it coming out?

 Not for a while.
 Having been announced with nothing but a brief logo and platform at E3, Nintendo is yet to divulge any release details for Metroid Prime 4.

 Related: Best Nintendo Switch Games

 Metroid Prime 4 trailer – How does it look?